You can submit your claim for Assistance for Isolated Children online, by post, fax or at a service centre.

 If you already get Assistance for Isolated Children Boarding Allowance you can claim Short Term Boarding Allowance for additional boarding periods during the same year.

-Submit the Assistance for Isolated Children (AIC) Application for Short Term Boarding Allowance form by 31 December in the year the additional boarding took place.
+Submit the Assistance for Isolated Children (AIC) Application for Short Term Boarding Allowance form.
+You need to submit the form by 31 December in the year the additional boarding took place.

 Download a claim form